 - Innovative Supplies offers several themed spiral notebooks.
 Different styles of paper can be selected (i.e., college and wide ruled).
 Notebooks are handmade in the USA.

 - Makeba Design and Prints offers a variety of supplies under their “products” category.
-These include different themed pencil pouches, lunch bags, and backpacks.
+These include different themed pencil pouches, lunch bags, face masks, and backpacks.

 - Modern Figures Podcast offers a selection of backpacks celebrating women and girls in computing.
 Laptop sleeves are also available.